ysndr/MSc-Thesis/chapter/evaluation.md

 The tracing approach narrows the focus of the performance evaluation to the time spent by NLS.
 Consequently, the performance evaluation is independent of the LSP client (editor) that is used.
-Unlike differences in hardware which affects all operations similarly, LSP clients may implement different behaviors that may cause editor specific biases.
+Unlike differences in hardware which affects all operations similarly, LSP clients may implement different behaviors that may cause editor-specific biases.
 For instance, the LSP does not specify the frequency at which file changes are detected, which in turn can lead to request queuing depending on the editor used.

 ## Process